 One way to ensure failure doesn’t happen is to implement pre-compliance testing.
 Having pre-compliance testing methods and procedures ingrained in your project plan can help ensure your platform is compliant before you seek official approval.

-There are many benefits of getting the jump on your testing to ensure your product meets all required standards.
-Let’s look at what EMC compliance is, the benefits of pre-compliance testing and how tests for EMC compliance can work in practice.
+Getting ahead with your testing to ensure your product meets all required standards offers numerous benefits.
+Let’s look at what EMC compliance is, the benefits of pre-compliance testing, and how tests for EMC compliance can work in practice.

 EMC restrictions are required by national law and demanded in various industries.
 They exist to protect both consumers and manufacturers from the unwanted effects of electromagnetic interference.
 EMC isn’t strictly regulatory.
 Some customers in the enterprise or commercial industry may request self-imposed standards and testing procedures for products.

 If you wait until a late point in your timeline to worry about compliance, specifically electromagnetic compliance, you may run into more than a few problems.
 In testing, you may fail to meet requirements.
-This can be expensive because of the added test time incurred while troubleshooting and engineering potential fixes — not to mention delayed product schedules.
-If you can’t find a “band-aid” fix, you may have to go back to the drawing board and come up with a more efficient design.
+This can be expensive because of the added test time incurred while troubleshooting and engineering potential fixes—not to mention delayed product schedules.
+If you are unable to find a temporary solution, you might need to rethink and develop a more effective design.

 But what happens when or if failure occurs?
 Here are five consequences: